Acute Pancreatitis

 • The highest incidences are reported in the United States and Finland (up to 73.4 per 100,000 population).

-• In Europe and Hong Kong, gallstone pancreatitis is more common, while alcoholic pancreatitis predominates in the United States.
+• In Europe and Hong Kong, gallstone pancreatitis is more common.

 Age-Related Demographics

-• Median age varies by etiology:
+• Median age varies by aetiology:

-• Alcohol-related: 39 years.
+• Alcohol-related: 39 years

-• Biliary tract-related: 69 years.
+• Biliary tract-related: 69 years

-• Trauma-related: 66 years.
+• Trauma-related: 66 years

-• Drug-induced: 42 years.
+• Drug-induced: 42 years

-• ERCP-related: 58 years.
+• ERCP-related: 58 years

-• AIDS-related: 31 years.
+• AIDS-related: 31 years

 • Hospitalisation rates increase with age, especially among those aged 35–75 years.